OlivierSohn/hamazed/BACKLOG.md

   for this animation we need to render the frame on top of the world

   it's more complicated than an animation because there are multiple chars
-- use bresenham 3d for smooth color gradients (code commented in Geo)
 - when an animation point touches the world frame, make it change color
 - use a different animation when the target is met?